 Eastern Partnership Reflection Forum 2019: „Russian interests and influence are key in the region“

-Photo (from left to right): Hannes MEISSNER, Senior Researcher, Competence Center for Black Sea Region Studies, Vienna; Sinikukka SAARI, Senior Associate Analyst, EU Institute for Security Studies (EUISS), Paris; Benno ZOGG, Senior Researcher, Center for Security Studies, Swiss Federal Institute of Technology Zurich (ETH Zurich), Zurich; Igor SHORNIKOV, Director, Institute of Social and Political Studies, Tiraspol; Evgenii DUNAEV, Chairman, Informational and Legal Center “Apriori“, Tiraspol.
+Photo (from left to right): Hannes MEISSNER, Senior Researcher, Competence Center for Black Sea Region Studies, Vienna; Sinikukka SAARI, Senior Associate Analyst, EU Institute for Security Studies (EUISS), Paris; Benno ZOGG, Senior Researcher, Center for Security Studies, Swiss Federal Institute of Technology Zurich (ETH Zurich), Zurich; Igor SHORNIKOV, Director, Institute of Social and Political Studies, Tiraspol; Evgenii DUNAEV, Chair, Informational and Legal Center “Apriori“, Tiraspol.

 The panel of international experts, officials and civil society representatives took place in a format fostering inclusive dialogue with the public.
-The discussion, moderated by Benno Zogg (ETH Zurich), addressed the questions of how the international community can further strengthen its engagement in Transnistria, in which fields it can deliver further benefits to the Transnistrian residents and of how international actors can best coordinate their efforts.
+The discussion, moderated by Benno Zogg (ETH Zurich), addressed the questions of how the international community can further strengthen its engagement in Transnistria, in which fields it can deliver further benefits to the Transnistrian residents and how international actors can best coordinate their efforts.

 As Hannes Meissner highlighted, open dialogues and strengthening civil society platforms like the present one are positive first steps in discussing people’s needs in a region suffering from a massive population and brain drain.
 Nonetheless, real solutions mainly depend on the strengthening of cooperation platforms at the international level between the EU and Russia.
 Despite the fact that the conflict solution process is currently less stalled than the ones in Eastern Ukraine, Abkhazia and South Ossetia, there is little sign of an immediate breakthrough.
 As an important first step, Western actors need to admit that Russian interests and influence are key in the region.